-Please note: We are in the process of updating our Category Descriptions and Rubrics for STEM Expo 5 (March 7, 2015) - these should be updated by December 1, 2014.
+Please note: Although we have updated our Category Descriptions, we are still finalizing the Rubrics for STEM Expo 5 (March 7, 2015) - These should be completed soon!

 A Rube Goldberg assembly, contraption, invention, device, or apparatus is a deliberately over-engineered or overdone machine that performs a very simple task in a very complex fashion, usually including a chain reaction.
 The expression is named after American cartoonist and inventor Rube Goldberg (1883-1970).

 Pertinent Information and Definitions